Why $40K–$70K Operators Should Fix Delivery Before Marketing: Scaling Broken Delivery Costs $25K–$50K

 13 clients from referrals

-Marketing ROI is positive because the delivery quality created natural amplification
+Marketing ROI is positive because delivery quality created natural amplification

 Akira’s approach: Perfect delivery months 1–4 → Build referrals months 5–6 → Scale marketing month 7+ (on solid foundation)

-Result: No reputation damage, no refund spiral, referral engine flowing, sustainable growth trajectory.
-Perfect delivery first enabled exponential growth later.
+Result: no reputation damage, no refund spiral, referral engine flowing, and a sustainable growth trajectory because perfect delivery first enabled exponential growth later.

 What You Can Skip